Equipment Calibration: The What’s, Why’s, and How’s

 Calibration is the process of evaluating and adjusting measurement devices to achieve true accuracy.
 When equipment is calibrated, you can be sure that the readings are accurate and precise.

-A calibration program will need to be carefully planned and executed to be successful.
+Equipment calibration programs are an essential part of precision maintenance and will need to be carefully planned and executed to be successful.

 There are two main categories for calibrating equipment: